PEACE SEEDS 2017 List

 Cynara cardunculus Globe Artichoke 15/4.00

 A venerable foodplant for the edible parts of it's immature flowerbuds.
-Seeds were collected from the two best plants among fifty that survived the winter.
+Seeds were collected from winter survivors.
 About half the time these plants overwinter and then we get a fine harvest.
 Deep freezes below 20 degrees F kill the plants.

 Helianthus annuus Supreme Mix 50/3.00 800/7.50